autobrr/autobrr.com/docs/faqs.md

 ## Setting a custom save path for Deluge in autobrr does not work.
 Why?

 This is a problem with Deluge v1.\* and should not happen in v2.
-You can use the label-plugin in Deluge and set a custom save path in that as a workaround.
-The label has to exist for autobrr to be able to use it!
+You can use the label-plugin in Deluge and set a custom save path in that as a workaround. autobrr creates the label if it does not exist, but for this workaround you need to create it yourself first so you can set its save path in Deluge.

 ## Why did a release not match when it clearly should have?

 Check your logs.
 Additionally, enable trace logging by setting `logLevel = "TRACE"` in your `config.toml` (which can usually be found in `~/.config/autobrr/`).
-Remember to restart autobrr after doing so.
+The change is picked up automatically without a restart.
+You can also change the log level on the fly under **Settings > Logs** in the web UI.

 ## How does autobrr handle multiple matching filters for a release?